lubianat/technotype/manuscript.md

 The power of using knowledge graphs for integrating knowledge about cell types is gaining momentum [@wikidata:Q98665291], and they rely heavily on the precise usage of unique identifiers.

 The classification of cells into types and the naming of cell types are parallel tasks.
 While there has been progress on rules for naming cell types (particularly in neuroscience [@wikidata:Q104247451; @wikidata:Q64065346; @wikidata:Q37656899]), the nomenclature is outside the scope of this article.
-Using identifiers/URIs without semantic sense already suffices for our purposes.
-Semantically void identifiers also help us steer away from the Aristotelian essentialist view upon cell types, as Rowe and Stone discussed in 1977 [@wikidata:Q41052480].
+Using identifiers/URIs without using words from any language suffices for our purposes.
+Alpha-numeric identifiers, as a side benefit, help us steer away from the Aristotelian essentialist view upon cell types, as discussed at least since 1977 [@wikidata:Q41052480].
 Identifiers can have labels that can be freely changed while keeping a persistent URI.
 Our effort to refine the logical aspects of cell-type definitions can be combined with any commonly agreed naming/labeling system.

 The URIs at the level of technotype allow precise labeling of cell types in real-world experiments.
 The technotype annotation empowers researchers to craft their cell type of interest and connect this cell type to a shared knowledge network.
 Several single-cell transcriptomics tools try to assign labels to cells.
 While some approaches avoid ontologies [@doi:10.1093/nar/gkz543; @wikidata:Q104371272], others  utilize the Cell Ontology [@wikidata:Q101074371; @doi:10.1038/s41467-020-17281-7; @wikidata:Q104057222] or MeSH IDs [@wikidata:Q104371393; @doi:10.1038/s41467-020-17281-7] to identify the most likely cell type label for each cell or cell cluster.
-Different studies, however, almost always study different technotypes.
-Thus, the task of finding the exact type of cells in a given experiment, algorithms could try to find where the new technotypes should be inserted in an ontological network.
+Others go as far as defining markers of interest a priori (like Garnett[@wikidata:Q90003307]]), which goes in the direction of having a explicit definition for the cell types in the study, providing clearer interpretations of results.
+There is a clear rush towards tools to "call" cell types.

+However, all of the tools so far only call broad cell types.
+The same name is used for different animals, different life stages or different genders.
+Cell types across this different situations are known to (at least ocasionally) have different properties.
+By assingning a general name instead of a more precise one, we are deliberately introducing noise and making it easier to build up nonsense.
-For example, instead of claiming that cells from study A and study B are myeloid dendritic cells, we can claim that both cell types belong to the myeloid dendritic cell branch.
+By finding very particular technotypes, and then linking them to the general superclasses, the existent algorithms would For example, instead of claiming that cells from study A and study B are instances of "myeloid dendritic cells", we can be more precise, and say that the cells are instances of either the technotypes A or B and that A and B are subclasses of "myeloid dendritic cell".
-By embracing these real differences between studies (and cells), the study's precise metadata will enable a precise statement of the cell type.
-This will ultimately allow the coherent reuse of publicly available data.
+The payoff of this extra step is the coherent reuse of publicly available data and a better long term management of conflicting knowledge.

 This flexible yet rigorous framework for defining cell types can help us deal with the challenges of varying resolution levels of interest and scaling large datasets. [doi:10.1186/s13059-020-1926-6] The need for an identification routine for cell-type taxonomies is acknowledge for more than 45 years [@wikidata:Q34065481] and still is a core challenge of human cell-type atlases  [doi:10.1186/s13059-020-1926-6].
 The quest for data-driven cell classification is at least as old [@wikidata:Q34065481].
 The framework here proposed provides ideas to improve our solutions to both tasks.